Roshan-RK/boxing-tracker/README.md

 # Boxing Training Performance Tracker

+Boxing Tracker is a small end-to-end data pipeline that tracks student technique quality over time, identifies weaknesses, and measures progress in boxing training sessions.
+It uses Python (pandas, gspread) with the Google Sheets API as the primary data store.

 ## 1. Problem
 In my boxing classes, students are of different ages and have different schedules: jobs, university exams, late work, health issues, and motivation swings.
 This means many of them miss sessions, fall behind, and need different drills than the students who attend consistently.
 In a single class, I often have to teach different things to different people, and it becomes hard to remember who needs to work on which technique and where each student is actually struggling.
 Students also usually feel they are doing the technique correctly, so they don’t always realize which areas need work unless I systematically track it.